jDanek/feed/README.md

 ```

 Don't forget to reset `feedTimezone` after fetching the result, or you'll end up with all feeds located in the same timezone.

-## Online documentation

-The whole documentation is available at https://feed-io.net